 Why You Will Love These Cookies

-- All-Purpose Flour: I have used unbleached all-purpose flour, which I mainly use for most of my baking goods.
+- Flour: I use unbleached all-purpose flour for most of my baking.

-- Rice Flour: I have used rice flour first time in cookie baking.
-Actually, I came across a British shortbread recipe that calls for rice flour in addition to all-purpose flour.
-It made me enthusiastic about finding out what rice flour can do to cookies.
-After reading a few articles, I realized that rice flour is used for the same reason I have used chickpea flour and semolina in my Nankhatai recipe.
-If we add some gluten-free flour, it cuts down the overall protein content of the dough.
+- Rice Flour: I have used rice flour for the first time in cookie baking.
+I came across a British shortbread recipe that calls for rice flour in addition to all-purpose flour.
+It made me enthusiastic about discovering what rice flour can do to cookies.
+After reading a few articles, I realized that rice flour is used as a gluten-free flour.
+Adding gluten-free flour reduces the dough’s overall protein content.
 Also, it makes Nankhatai tender and flakier.

-- Almond Meal: It is easy to make an almond meal at home.
+- Almond Meal: It is easy to make at home.
 Throw the whole almonds in the blender or food processor and grind them.
-However, do not over-grind and keep the texture slightly coarse.
+However, do not over-grind, and keep the texture slightly coarse.

 - Salt: I like these buttery cookies with a slight contrast of salt.
 Some classic shortbread cookie recipes do not call for salt.
 If you prefer, you can also skip the salt.

 - Butter: I used cold butter for this recipe.
-Using cold butter in the recipe helps to prevent from complete melting of butter during the process.
+Using cold butter in the recipe helps prevent it from completely melting during the process.
 Also, the cold butter makes the Nankhati super flaky.
-However, while making the dough, it seems it is not coming together because of cold butter.
-But just within a minute or two, the dough will be formed, as butter will start to soften.
+However, it seems it does not come together while making the dough because of the cold butter.
+But within a minute or two, the dough will form as the butter softens.

-- Sugar: This recipe requires only ¼ cup of sugar, making the cookies mild to moderately sweet.
+- Sugar: This recipe calls for only ¼ cup, making the cookies mild to moderately sweet.

 - Orange Zest: It adds a fresh citrus flavor to these cookies.
 And it pairs well with cardamom and vanilla flavors.

-- Ground Cardamom: It adds sweet and warm flavors to the cookies.
+- Ground Cardamom: It adds a sweet, warm flavor to the cookies.
 Also, it brings an Indian touch to these shortbread cookies.

 - Vanilla: I like to add vanilla flavor to these Nankhatai.
 However, you can skip it if you want.
 Or add almond extract for a prominent almond flavor.

-This Nankhatai or shortbread cookie recipe is simple and quick.
-I have not used the creaming method but instead added cold butter to the flour mixture.
-Also, there is no need for an electric mixture; the dough comes together quickly using hands.
+This Nankhatai (shortbread cookie) recipe is quick and straightforward.
+I have not used the creaming method; instead, I added cold butter to the flour mixture.
+Also, there is no need for an electric mixer; the dough comes together quickly with your hands.

 Making The Dough

-- To make an almond meal, grind almonds in a food processor or blender in quick pulses and make a coarse powder.
-Set aside.
+- To make almond meal, grind almonds in a food processor or blender in quick pulses until coarse.

-- Do not over-grind the almonds; otherwise, the oil will be released from the almonds.
+- Do not over-grind the almonds; otherwise, the oil will be released.

 - Whisk all-purpose flour, rice flour, salt, almond meal, sugar, ground cardamom, and orange zest together in a large mixing bowl.